 Create a Content Calendar

 This is my favorite thing to do!
 At the beginning of each month, I’ll crack open my bullet journal and create an entire spread of what I need to do for the whole month.
 This keeps me very organized and I’m able to see an overview of what I can start working on.
 This of course changes and I don’t always stick to it-but I certainly try to!
+If you prefer to use a planner, I love this one!

 On this calendar, I only write down things related to my social media/blogging.
 I have a different one for school/work.
 At the beginning of each week I’m able to clearly see what I need to get done and start working on anything that may be more time consuming.
 I do also add major holidays to this calendar.
 This helps me remember that “oh this holiday is coming up ” so let’s get out a related blog post.